citlallyc/weather_api_pipeline/README.md

 ## Unit Test considerations

 To make this more robust, I would recommend diving further into the *pytest* python testing framework for unit testing.
 Here the goal would be to write small and readable tests for this entire workflow. \
 I would consider using a sample JSON file for the transformation step and run the workflow individually and export the output to ensure it looks as intended.
 Run a similar process as the transformation step and load the data into your local setup/database.
-The steps to create the table are in this readME.
-Confirm all tables have been imported.
+The steps to create the table are in this readME, you should confirm all columns are populated after running.